cruncher/sparky/README.md

     </form>

 The <code>name</code> attribute is used to tell Sparky which property of the current scope to bind to.
+Probably best not to leave spaces in the tag.

 #### Loop over a collection